SmellyModder/Disparser/README.md

 ## Commands
 `Command` is the core class used in representing a command. `Command` makes use of `CommandContext` by providing an abstract void method called `processCommand()`, which takes in a `CommandContext` of the same type as the generic type parameter for the `Command`.

 A `Command` also contains a few other useful things.
-These include a `AliasesProperty`, a `PermissionsProperty`, an `UnmodifiableSet` of `CommandProperty`s, and an `UnmodifiableList` of `Argument`s.
+These include an `AliasesProperty`, a `PermissionsProperty`, an `UnmodifiableSet` of `CommandProperty`s, and an `UnmodifiableList` of `Argument`s.

 `Command`s are immutable for respect to thread-safety, as Disparser's designed to allow for concurrency support.
 Because of this, changeable values about them shouldn't be stored in the `Command` and instead get stored in property maps, which Disparser has built-in support for doing.
 These property keys in `Command`s also work as annotation processors, and more on that later.

 The set of `CommandProperty`s in a `Command` help tell what `CommandProperty`s that `Command` has.
-The list of arguments in a `Command` help tell how a `CommandContext` should be created for that `Command` when parsing all the arguments into a list of `ParsedArguments`s.
+The list of arguments in a `Command` help tells how a `CommandContext` should be created for that `Command` when parsing all the arguments into a list of `ParsedArguments`s.

 Below is an example of a simple command that renames a `TextChannel`:
 ```Java